-Why have school assessments?
+Why have School Assessments?

-- It allows each student to be given credit for developing skills and knowledge over a period of time. - It allows for evaluation of a student's achievement in those parts of courses, such as field and practical work, which are difficult to examine formally. - It increases the accuracy of a student's final mark by using multiple assessment tasks, rather than a single examination result.
+- It allows students to be given credit for developing skills and knowledge over a period of time - It allows for evaluation of student achievement in those parts of courses, such as field and practical work, which are difficult to examine formally. - It increases the accuracy of a student's final mark by using multiple assessment tasks, rather than a single examination result.

-What will be assessed?
+What will be Assessed?

-- Such things as knowledge, and how students apply it, the ability to think critically, to analyse, to interpret and use evidence to manipulate ideas and materials, practical performance and the ability to evaluate thinking. - Students must follow task guidelines and meet deadlines as stated on the Assessment Notification Sheet, which will be provided a minimum of two weeks prior to the due date.
+- Such things as knowledge, and how students apply it, the ability to think critically, to analyse, to interpret and use evidence to manipulate ideas and materials, practical performance, and the ability to evaluate thinking. - Students must follow task guidelines and meet deadlines as stated on the Assessment Notification Sheet, which will be provided a minimum of two weeks prior to the due date.

-How will these assessments be made?
+How will these Assessments be made?

-Assessment may constitute one of the following, after advanced notice (refer to subject specific assessment schedule):
+Assessment may constitute one of the following, after advanced notice (refer to subject specific assessment schedules):

-- Oral/aural tests
+- Oral / Aural Tests

-- Class tests
+- Class Test

 - Reports

-- Extended Responses
+- Extended Response

+- Practical Work

+- Fieldwork

+- Lectures and Presentations

+- Class Notes

 - Assignments

 - Research

-- Practical work

-- Fieldwork

-- Lectures and oral presentations

-- Class notes

-- Practical performances
+- Practical Examinations

-- Formal examination
+- Formal Examinations

 Some aspects of each course will be emphasised more than others.
-The teacher in each course will indicate which are the most important.
-Marks achieved in formal examinations are worth varying amounts of the assessments, decided by course co-ordinators.
+Your teacher in each course will indicate which are the most important.
+Marks you earn in formal examinations are worth varying amounts of your assessments, decided by course co-ordinators.
 These are listed in the attached course assessment schedules.